Home » Do Tortoises Shells Grow with Them?

 Adulthood

-Since the shell is fused to the skeleton, tortoises benefit from extra calcium and minerals.
+Tortoises benefit from extra calcium and other minerals since the shell is fused to the skeleton.
 Calcium not only helps tortoises maintain strong bones but also strengthens their shells.

 Growth varies between species, as does the amount of time it takes for that species to be fully grown.